MusaPollen/setup-github/README.md

     -Key: Paste the copied SSH key into the “Key” field.
     -Click on the Add SSH key button.
 19. (I had to unset old github account. ignore this please)
+20. Setup New Config
-20. Type - git config --global user.name "Your New Name"
+21. Type - git config --global user.name "Your New Name"
-21.      - git config --global user.name "***"
+22.      - git config --global user.name "***"

-22. Type - git config --global user.email "your_new_email@example.com"
+23. Type - git config --global user.email "your_new_email@example.com"
          - git config --global user.email "***"

-23. Test the connection to GitHub
+24. Test the connection to GitHub
-24.   -Type - ssh -T git@github.com
+25.   -Type - ssh -T git@github.com
-25. If you see response (Hi YOURNAME!
+26. If you see response (Hi YOURNAME!
 You've successfully authenticated, but GitHub does not provide shell access.)
-26.   -Then setup is complete
+27.   -Then setup is complete
-27.   -(git config --list) to check config infos
+28.   -(git config --list) to check config infos
-28. DONE
-29.
+29. DONE
 30.
+31.
-31. XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+32. XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX